Explore the best multi-asset prop firms for traders seeking diverse market access and profitable opportunities across various asset classes.

 Leverage Policies

-• Lightning accounts: Conservative leverage, with Forex capped at 1:30
+• Lightning accounts: Conservative leverage, with Forex often capped around 1:30

-• Nexus accounts: Higher leverage, allowing up to 1:100 on currency pairs [15]
+• Nexus accounts: Higher leverage, commonly quoted up to 1:100 on currency pairs (where permitted by program rules)

 This flexibility empowers traders to choose leverage levels that align with their risk tolerance and trading goals.